arx0x0/productiv8/README.md

 ## Built With

-* [React](https://reactjs.org/) - Used to create components, implemented State and its mutators with hooks for the main purpose of conditionally render certain components
+* [React](https://reactjs.org/) - Used to create components, implemented State and its mutators with hooks for the main purpose of conditionally rendering certain components
 * [Materials-UI](https://mui.com/) - Implemented Core UI and UX features and functionality, such as buttons / icons, zoom for textarea expansion.

 ## Authors